nushell-prophet/numd/README.md

 ### `numd catpure`

-`numd` can use the `display_output` hook to write the current sesssion prompts together with their output into a specified markdown file.
+`numd` can use the `display_output` hook to write the current session prompts together with their output into a specified markdown file.
 There are corresponding commands `numd capture start` and `numd capture stop`.

 ```nushell
 > numd capture start --help